 If a transaction is always frustratingly slow but rarely visited, it will not contribute much to the app's total dissatisfaction.
 Conversely, if a transaction normally is fast (for example, Apdex 0.95) but has high throughput, this may contribute a large proportion of the app's dissatisfaction simply because it contributes a large proportion of your app's traffic.

-New Relic does not automatically send Critical alerts for low-traffic applications.
-The app throughput must exceed 10 requests per minute before New Relic sends Critical threshold alerts.
-This rate is based on a 2 minute rolling average with a sample size greater than 20.
+New Relic does not automatically send Critical alerts for low-traffic apps and key transactions.
+Throughput for the app or key transaction must exceed 10 requests per minute before New Relic sends Critical threshold alerts.
+This rate is based on a two minute rolling average with a sample size greater than 20.
 For more information, see Alerting in New Relic.

 Additional documentation resources include: